fbpx

 Sat 19 Oct - Sun 1 Dec | aerie gallery

-Join us at Burrinja Cultural Centre for "Waste to Wonder," an innovative exhibition by emerging artists Natasja van Wyk and Macarena Ocea.
+Join us at Burrinja for an innovative exhibition by emerging artists Natasja van Wyk and Macarena Ocea.
 This project transforms everyday soft plastic waste into extraordinary textile and mixed media art.

 Experience the beauty of sustainability and art combined.
-Visit "Waste to Wonder" and be inspired to rethink waste, embrace creativity, and contribute to a greener future.
+Be inspired to rethink waste, embrace creativity, and contribute to a greener future.

 rsvp here